Rock weathering

 What is Cascade Climate?

-Cascade Climate is an independent, philanthropically funded NGO focused on dramatically accelerating progress across a range of open-system climate interventions (OSCI).
-OSCI are approaches that enhance or modulate natural systems already operating at planetary scale to mitigate climate change and its impacts.
+Cascade is a philanthropically-backed nonprofit organization focused on accelerating progress across a range of natural system climate interventions.
+These are approaches that enhance or modulate natural systems already operating at planetary scale to prevent or undo deep climate harms.
+Working across industry, government, and science, we coordinate bottleneck-breaking initiatives, build tools and infrastructure that unlock deployment-driven learning cycles, and resource high-leverage R&D and public policy efforts.

 • Durably removing CO2 from the atmosphere, through approaches like enhanced rock weathering or ocean alkalinity enhancement.